The Grocery Store Cheat Sheet: How to Always Pay Less Than Everyone Else

 4. Sephora

-Common Reasons for a Ban: Returning used makeup, excessive online order returns, or frequent returns with no receipt.
+Common Reasons for a Ban: Used makeup, too many online orders returned, or without a receipt.

-Tracking System Used: Sephora uses internal data analytics alongside The Retail Equation (TRE).
+Tracking System Used: Sephora uses internal data analysis and The Retail Equation (TRE) for its tracking system.

-Some customers have received notifications that they are no longer allowed to return items, even if they were legitimate purchases.
+Some customers have been informed that they are no longer permitted to make returns even if the returns are valid.

 5. Home Depot